-Among the favorite grapefruit based cocktails are iconic drinks like the Paloma and Greyhound.
+Among the favorite grapefruit based cocktails are iconic drinks such as the Paloma and greyhound.
 The fruit also makes an appearance in modern cocktails that pair the fruit with maple syrup or pomegranate.
-It's a very versatile citrus that can be used as a whole fruit, as a juice, or even as a grapefruit soda.
+It's a versatile citrus that can be used whole, as a juice, or even as a grapefruit soda.

-The Paloma is one of the best and, at the same time, most underrated grapefruit cocktails.
-The traditional drink recipe uses a grapefruit soda like Jarritos Toronja or Squirt, which is why it is not often associated with the tart citrus fruit.
+The paloma is one of the best and, at the same time, most underrated grapefruit cocktails.
+The traditional drink recipe uses a grapefruit soda such as Jarritos Toronja or Squirt, which is why it is not often associated with the tart citrus fruit.
 Yet, it is a fantastic and unforgettable drink.

 Should you find the greyhound a pleasant drink, give the gin-based salty dog a try next.

 The sea breeze is the drink where the greyhound meets the cape cod (aka vodka cranberry).
 It is one of those simple vodka-based 'trio' drinks that is nothing more than two juices served in a tall glass over ice.

 Yet, just like the greyhound, there is a lot to love about the sea breeze.
 It mixes up in seconds, is a nice choice no matter the time of day, and you might even have the required juices in your fridge already.
 All you really need to do is choose the vodka.